lars250698/BVDK-Livestream-Tools/docs/custom-templates.md

 # Custom Templates

-BVDK Livestream Tools allows you to use custom templates for your stream assets.
+BLT allows you to use custom templates for your stream assets.
 Currently, only the athlete lower thirds can be customized, but in the future the scoreboards with also be available to customize.